 Our Recommendation to Buyers

-Thus, we highly recommend that any potential buyer take the time and make the necessary effort to at least get the loan process started well in advance.
+Therefore, we highly recommend that any potential buyer take the time and make the necessary effort to at least get the loan process started well in advance.
 At the least, they can benefit by learning the various alternative types of loans currently available, with some understanding of the advantages some programs may have for them over others.

 They can be far better assured of succeeding in purchasing their ideal home when it is identified by doing this shopping well ahead of time.
-We are glad to provide several excellent and proven-reliable sources of loans to anyone who would like to get started in the process.
+We are glad to provide several excellent and proven reliable sources of loans to anyone who would like to get started in the process.